joelhelbling/legitable/README.md

     jj abrams   | 333-555-1212

+## Caveats

+It should be obvious that this utility pulls in all rows, and then displays them taking into account the widest values when determining the appropriate column width.
+Accordingly, all rows to be processed will be in memory as long as the table object exists.
+So this isn't a good tool for formatting a terrabyte of tabular data.

+The focus is on _display_ of data.
+Think of a `Legitable::Table` as a _page_ of data.
+If you have multiple pages of data, you'd probably want to repeat the headers anyway at some point, so it makes sense to just create a new table after every *n* rows.

+This puts me in mind of some ideas for the future:

+- ability to "flush" all rows so that the table's formatting can be re-used and re-loaded.
+- ability to fix the width of a column and to word wrap within that width in order to control the overall width of the table.
+- ANSI color support

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.